anoopsarkar/compilers-class/llvm-practice.md

     llvm::AllocaInst *Alloca = Builder.CreateAlloca(TYPE, nullptr, NAME);

+For example the following code uses the LLVM API to create an `alloca` instruction to store integers (LLVM type `i32`) on the stack.
+This storage space is used to store values and to load values from the memory locations on the stack.

+    llvm::AllocaInst *Alloca;
+    // unlike CreateEntryBlockAlloca the following will
+    // create the alloca instr at the current insertion point
+    // rather than at the start of the block
+    Alloca = llvm::Builder.CreateAlloca(llvm::IntegerType::get(getGlobalContext(), 32), nullptr, "variable_name");

 You should then store this pointer into the symbol table for the identifier `NAME`.
 You can access the pointer to the type `TYPE` using `Alloca->getType()` when you want to assign a value to this location.

 To assign a value in a Decaf statement of the type _lvalue = rvalue_ you should get the location of _lvalue_ from the symbol table.
 You can check